Orgasmscience/buttshock-et312-frankenbutt/README.md

 - adds a new sub-menu "More Options" and moves serial link to that menu
 - adds a menu item "Debug Mode" to the new sub-menu
-- adds a counter in the bottom right of the LCD that just increments when debug mode is enabled [- moves the reset code out of the way of the 1.5 bootloader jump]
+- adds a counter in the bottom right of the LCD that just increments when debug mode is enabled
+- adds a menu item "Random3" to the new sub-menu Random3 mode turns on a favourite mode for a random time, then turns off the outputs for another random time, repeating this.
+A bit like Random1 but without the random MA knob and with random periods with no stimulation
+[- moves the reset code out of the way of the 1.5 bootloader jump]

 ## FAQ